Nhiwins/Elk-Stack-Project/README.md

 - Update the hosts file to include the IP addresses of the Web1, Web2, and Elk Server VMs.
 This also includes enabling the use of python with `ansible_python_interpreter=/usr/bin/python3`
 - Run the playbook, and navigate to the ELK server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- The playbook files are (https://github.com/Nhiwins/Elk-Stack-Project/blob/main/Ansible/filebeat-playbook.yml) and (https://github.com/Nhiwins/Elk-Stack-Project/blob/main/Ansible/metricbeat-playbook.yml).
+- The playbook files are [filebeat-playbook.yml](https://github.com/Nhiwins/Elk-Stack-Project/blob/main/Ansible/filebeat-playbook.yml) and [metricbeat-playbook.yml](https://github.com/Nhiwins/Elk-Stack-Project/blob/main/Ansible/metricbeat-playbook.yml).
 These files are copied to the `/etc/ansible/rules` directory.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- The files used to update are
+- The files used to update are the [filebeat-config.yml](https://github.com/Nhiwins/Elk-Stack-Project/blob/main/Ansible/Config%20Files/filebeat-config.yml) and the [metricbeat-config.yml](https://github.com/Nhiwins/Elk-Stack-Project/blob/main/Ansible/Config%20Files/metricbeat-config.yml).
+The host must be specified in order to configure the files for the right machine.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- To check that the ELK Server is running correctly, you must visit http://[Host IP]/app/kibana#/home within a browser

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._